ossf/scorecard/CONTRIBUTOR_LADDER.md

 #### Pre-requisites

-- Triager for at least 3 months
+- Triager for at least 1 month
 - Reviewed at least 10 substantial PRs to the codebase
 - Reviewed or got at least 30 PRs merged to the codebase